A college professor once shared this piece of financial advice for teachers with me…

-The next piece of money advice is to create an emergency fund, also known as a rainy day fund.
+The next piece of financial advice for teachers is to create an emergency fund, also known as a rainy day fund.

-Dave Ramsey is known for talking repeatedly about having an emergency fund, and he has a good system to help you grow one.
+Money expert Dave Ramsey talks often about the importance of emergency funds, and he has a good system to help you grow one.

-How much to keep in your emergency fund varies person to person, but anywhere between 6 months and 2 years worth of salary feels safe.
+How much to keep in an emergency fund varies person to person, with an average amount roughly six months of living expenses.

 3. Check Your Credit Report Annually.

-Check your credit report every year to make sure all of your information is accurate.
+Check your credit report every year to make sure all of your information appears accurate.

-Because there is a lot of fraudulent activity that happens with credit cards, making this a yearly habit is extremely important.
+Because of frequent fraudulent activity, making this a yearly habit is highly encouraged.

 4. File Your Taxes On Time.

-If you don’t have a complicated tax situation, you could possibly do your taxes yourself.
+If you don’t have a complicated tax situation, consider doing your own taxes.

-If you have a small business or freelance for extra income, keep track of receipts, transactions, and business expenses.
+If you have a side hustle such as a Teachers Pay Teachers store or freelance, keep track of receipts, transactions, and business expenses.

-There are good accounting software/apps you can use to keep track of business transactions, or you can do so the old-fashioned way – by hand.
+Use accounting software to keep track of business transactions, or do it the old-fashioned way – by hand.

 6. Save Well for Retirement.

-Additionally, if you pay into social security, check your social security statement annually to make sure everything looks okay.
+Additionally, if you pay into social security, review your social security statement annually to make sure everything looks okay.

 7. Be Tax Knowledgeable.

-Even if you don’t file your own taxes, know the basics at least.
+Even if you don’t file your own taxes, know tax basics.

 Educate yourself so that you have a general idea of your tax situation because tax professionals do sometimes make errors, but the consequences will be on you.